-The Hong Kong Examinations and Assessment Authority (HKEAA) was commissioned in 2001 by the Education Bureau (EDB) to develop and implement Basic Competency Assessments in three subject areas: Chinese Language, English Language and Mathematics.
+In 2001, the Hong Kong Examinations and Assessment Authority (HKEAA) was commissioned by the Education Bureau (EDB) to develop and implement Basic Competency Assessments in three subject areas: Chinese Language, English Language and Mathematics.
 As recommended by the EC, the Basic Competency Assessments programme has two components: Student Assessment and Territory-wide System Assessment.
 Student Assessment is an online system to provide instant feedback to students and teachers and is fully operational for Primary 3 (P.3), Primary 6 (P.6) and Secondary 3 (S.3).
 The web-based Student Assessment system allows teachers to review and improve student progress towards learning objectives and set targets for students.

 Territory-wide System Assessment (TSA) is a low-stakes survey of the performance of students at P.3, P.6 and S.3 levels in three subject areas.
-The main purpose of TSA is to provide the Government and school management with information on school standards in key learning areas for the purposes of school improvement and to provide more targeted support to those schools in need of assistance.
+The main purpose of the TSA is to provide the Government and school management with information on school standards in key learning areas for the purposes of school improvement and to provide more targeted support to those schools in need of assistance.
 The TSA began at the P.3 level in 2004, P.6 level in 2005 and S.3 level in 2006.
 Since 2006, all students at P.3, P.6 and S.3 take part in the TSA.

-This report provides a summary of the TSA results for 2010.
-Chapter 2 of this report outlines the design of TSA and the development of the assessments; Chapter 3 reports on the conduct of the TSA and on-screen marking of TSA scripts, etc.; Chapter 4 sets out the method used to maintain standards from year to year and reports the proportion of students meeting these standards; Chapter 5 describes the different types of TSA reports made available to schools; Chapter 6 to Chapter 8 reports in detail on the performance of students to the questions on the Chinese Language, English Language and Mathematics tests.
-The basic competency level and more capable performances in each subject and at each level are discussed in these chapters.
+This report provides a summary of the TSA results for 2011.
+Chapter 2 of this report outlines the design of TSA and the development of the assessments.
+Chapter 3 reports on the conduct of the TSA and on-screen marking of TSA scripts, etc, while Chapter 4 sets out the method used to maintain standards from year to year and reports on the proportion of students meeting these standards.
+Chapter 5 describes the different types of TSA reports made available to schools.
+Chapters 6 to 8 report in detail on the performance of students based on the questions in the Chinese Language, English Language and Mathematics tests.
+The basic competency level and examples of capable performances in each subject and at each level are discussed in these chapters.
 Chapter 9 concludes with lessons to be learnt from the TSA data and suggests some future development for TSA.